 Nearly two million healthcare-associated infections (HAIs) occur in the U.S. each year and nearly 100,000 people die from them.
 Clinicians are continuously taking precautionary steps to prevent HAIs, however, these numbers remain high.
 Why?
 Because precision matters and the smallest error could result in the loss of a life.

 According to recent survey results, healthcare workers have varying degrees of understanding when it comes to how their daily tasks can help prevent HAIs, including compliance.
-The most common non-compliant standard is IC.02.02.01, the high level disinfection or sterilization of medical equipment.
-According the survey results around compliance for this standard:
+The most common non-compliant standard is IC.02.02.01, the high-level disinfection or sterilization of medical equipment.
+The survey results around compliance for this standard state that:

-- 73 percent of critical access hospitals were non-compliant
+- 73 percent of critical access hospitals were non-compliant; and

 The importance of disinfection and sterilization of medical equipment is widely known in the healthcare industry but the process requires rigorous and precise attention to preparing scopes and dirty surgical instruments for disinfection or sterilization.